Anthropic Claude Messages API - Amazon Bedrock

 Tip

 We recommend that you use the Converse API for integrating tool use into your application.
-For more information, see Tool use (function calling).
+For more information, see Use a tool to complete an Amazon Bedrock model response.

 You specify the tools that you want to make available to a model in the tools field.
 The following example is for a tool that gets the most popular songs on a radio station.